State-by-State Guide to Face Mask Requirements

 Learn more: Read the Colorado health department's mask guidance.

-Learn more: Read the District's current mask order.
+Learn more: Read the District's updated COVID-19 action plan.

 Learn more: Read Florida’s order barring local mask mandates.